Simplest random walk for approximating Robin boundary value problems and ergodic limits of reflected diffusions: Solving parabolic PDEs with Robin boundary condition

 The next lemma is related to an estimate of the number of steps which the Markov chain $X_{k}^{'}$ spends in the layer $G_{-r}$ that lies outside the $\bar{G}$.
-It is used in proving the main convergence theorem (Theorem \ref{conp}). \begin{lemma} Under Assumptions \ref{as:3}-\ref{as:2}, for a constant $K > 0$ and sufficiently small $h>0$, the following inequality holds
+It is used in proving the main convergence theorem (Theorem \ref{conp}). \begin{lemma} Under Assumptions \ref{as:3} - \ref{as:2}, for \rf{any} constant $K > 0$ and for sufficiently small $h$, the following inequality holds